Tokyo: Neon Signs and Infinite Alleys

 At night, neon lights dominated the urban landscape, illuminating the thousands of people rushing in every direction.
 My heart raced and my gut sank as I watched the world around me.
 It wasn’t excitement that I felt but anxiety triggered by the inescapable chaos of this city.
 I can’t believe I was having a panic attack in Tokyo.
 I had many thoughts that I can no longer remember.
 It was so strange.

-It was a different kind of chaos, nothing like the other big cities that we’ve been.
+It was a different kind of chaos, nothing like the other big cities that we’d been to.
 There was enough space to move around despite the crowds and people were respectful of your space.

 Organized chaos.
 These are words we often hear people describe Tokyo.